-Spring 2011 Class Meetings
+Spring 2012 Class Meetings

-Mondays 4:30-7:10PM, January 24-May 9, 2011
+Mondays 4:30-7:10PM, January 23-May 7, 2011

 Please note that due to the nature of this course, our class may not meet on campus for every scheduled session.
 Group meetings and/or discussion online will be required.
-Specifically, every third class session will involve an asynchronous assignment based on a group-led activity/discussion.
-The dates for those activities are as follows: February 14, March 7, April 4, April 25
+Specifically, every third week will involve an asynchronous assignment based on a group-led activity/discussion delivered via Blackboard.
+The dates for those activities are as follows: February 6, February 27, March 19, April 9, and April 30.